ethanp/ethanp.github.io/source/_posts/2015-05-03-intro-to-distributed-computing.markdown

-**This situation never resolves itself** in a way satisfactory to both individuals, so either they’ll stand there doing this until 2:00pm, or they’ll both skip the meeting.
+**This situation never resolves itself** in a way satisfactory to both individuals, so either they’ll stand there doing this until 2:00pm, or they’ll give up and both skip the meeting because each was never *sure* the other had really agreed to go.

 ### Take Away:
 Think about it: when you text-message someone, you don’t know whether

-1.  they’ve received the text yet
+1.  they’ve received the text yet (maybe they haven't looked at their phone)
 2.  they’ll ever receive the text (there could be some “cell-phone issue”)
 3.  they’re going to properly act on it even if they did receive it, or
 4.  they’ve literally died since you last heard from them [unlikely but certainly possible].

-What makes things especially difficult is that they have the exact same problem when they’re texting to you.
+What makes things especially difficult is that the other person has the exact same problem when they’re texting to you.
 This means that even if you got the message, they don’t know that you got it.
 And so you can try to reassure them, and then they will know that you got it, but you still don’t know if they know that you get it.
-And that goes on forever.
+And that circle goes on forever.